We each experience different forms of stress in our lives.

 Mindfulness is the practice of paying attention to the present moment.

 Brief mindfulness meditations have been found to reduce self-reported psychological stress in participants, and lead to greater resiliency and to an improved cortisol (stress hormone) response.
+Mindfulness can be as simple as going for a walk and noticing the sky, trees, and things around you.
+It can also be a journaling practice or breathing exercise.
+The important thing is to make it work for you.

 Sleep plays a foundational role in managing our natural circadian rhythm and it allows the body to naturally heal and repair on a cellular level.